 She shook her head and quickly made her way back to him, feeling the vibrations of another quake on the way.
 She wouldn't have him feel sorry for any of this but especially not for bringing her back from a world of oblivion!
 "I'd rather die here with you as myself, than spend a million years by your side as Lacey," she explained trying to hold back her scared tears.
 The vibrations were growing stronger and before they could lose their balance, or their closeness, again she grabbed his hand and led him to the cot that he kept against the wall.

-She had only meant for it to help steady them, something they could sit on as the small earthquakes continued to tear apart the shop, but as she sat her dress drifted farther up her legs and she was suddenly aware of what she had chosen to wear that morning: hose that revealed her legs, nothing underneath, a dress that was too short, too revealing, too little and yet too...much.
+She had only meant for it to help steady them, something they could sit on as the small earthquakes continued to tear apart the shop, but as she sat her dress drifted farther up her legs and she was suddenly aware of what she had chosen to wear that morning: hose that revealed her legs, nothing underneath, a dress that was too short, too revealing, too little and yet too much.
 She had never hated a person in her life but she hated Lacey.
 She hated what Lacey had turned her into, what she had done to him, and how she'd defiled what never really belonged to her.
 She wasn't as modest as some of the holy women she'd met in their land but she did prefer an air of secrecy to herself, especially after she'd found him.
 There were parts of her body that she'd liked to keep hidden, covered, knowing that he would be the only person in the world that would ever see them.
-And Lacey had carelessly flaunted every bit of her to the town.
+And Lacey had carelessly flaunted what felt like every bit of her to the town.

 She'd rather die in her hospital gown than like this!
 Embarrassed and disgusted with the garments she reached down to take off her shoes so that she could at least remove something that Lacey had placed on her.
 But as her trembling fingers struggled with the clasp she found them replaced by steady ones...his.

-"Let me" he muttered, his eyebrows questioning, his voice still raspy from the sorrow that had spilled from his eyes.
+"Let me..." he muttered, his eyebrows questioning, his voice still raspy from the sorrow that had spilled from his eyes.

 She nodded, giving permission, as he quickly helped remove her shoes.
 But he didn't stop there.
 To her surprise, moved his hands up her legs, under the tiny dress, and up her hip where he gave a gentle tug to remove the hose as well.
 She didn't mind that Lacey hadn't put anything underneath that morning.
 He was the only one that she was comfortable enough around not to be embarrassed by it.
 Besides, the simple, slow actions seemed to calm him in some way.
 He needed the distraction.
 And as the floors began to shake again, making it impossible to tell where one quake ended and another began, she suddenly realized she needed the distraction too.

-So she let him continue on, stripping her of everything that had been Lacey's, and cover her with hands and finally kisses.
+So she let him continue on, stripping her of everything that had been Lacey's, and covering her with hands and finally kisses.
 She let him rid her of Lacey as she had slowly rid Rumpelstiltskin of the Dark One.
 If this was to be their final act then it would be one they would create together.
 End of the world or not...this was perfect.